NodiraTillayeva/30DayMapChallengeUzbekistan/Day_01/README.md

 🗺️ Day 1 — Points | 30 Day Map Challenge 2025

-This repository contains the map for Day 1: Points of my #30DayMapChallenge journey.
+This file contains the map for Day 1: Points of my #30DayMapChallenge journey.

 📍 Map Theme